cloudflare/cloudflare-docs/content/vectorize/learning/create-indexes.md

 Determining the similarity between vectors can be subjective based on how the machine-learning model that represents features in the resulting vector embeddings.
 For example, a score of `0.8511` when using a `cosine` metric means that two vectors are close in distance, but whether data they represent is _similar_ is a function of how well the model is able to represent the original content.

-Note that distance metrics cannot be changed after index creation, and that each metric has a different scoring function.
+Distance metrics cannot be changed after index creation, and that each metric has a different scoring function.